FREEZX/nuke.js/README.md

 ## Getting started

-To start up a server with the included sample app, just modify /config/env/development.js with your db url and redis url (if you can start up a local redis and mongo you don't have to change anything) and then run `npm install` and finally start it up with `npm start`
+To start up a server with the included sample app, just modify /config/env/development.js with your db url and redis url (if you can start up a local redis and mongo you don't have to change anything) and then run `npm install` and finally start it up with `npm run start-dev` in development mode (This will enable automatic compilation of frontend javascript).
+On your server you should start it with `npm start`.

 Let's start with a quick overview of the folder structure:
 ```text